In some places, “depression” gets Googled as often as every two seconds.

 We’ve been trying to come to a conclusion regarding the amorphous nature of depression.
 How do we, as a society, define it?

-Is it a lifelong disease, caused by a hereditary and immutable chemical imbalance?
+Is it a lifelong disease, caused by a genetic and immutable chemical imbalance?

-Is it a condition brought on by dysbiosis in the gut’s microbiome, the place where most of the body’s serotonin is created?
+Is it a condition brought on by dysbiosis in the gut’s microbiome, the play where most of the body’s serotonin is created?

 Is it circumstantial – as in, no amount of SSRIs or antidepressants can make someone living in poverty or in an abusive relationship happier?

 On and and on, we ask these questions.